 Benefits of certified sustainable palm oil

-Certified sustainable palm oil has been available since November 2008 and now makes up more than 10% of the global palm oil market.
+Certified sustainable palm oil has been available since November 2008 and now up more than 10% of the global palm oil market.
 It provides assurance that valuable tropical forests have not been cleared and that environmental and social safeguards have been met during the production of the palm oil.

 While many firms were initially attracted to this Roundtable on Sustainable Palm Oil (RSPO) certification for the price premiums commanded by certified sustainable palm oil, the larger financial gain often turned out to be resulting improvements in operations, documentation systems, labor relations, and other internal factors.